mzazon/awesome-cloud-projects/azure/enterprise-video-conferencing-containers/enterprise-video-conferencing-containers.md

 ## Prerequisites

-1. Azure subscription with appropriate permissions to create Communication Services, Web Apps, and Storage accounts
+1. Azure subscription with appropriate permissions to create Communication Services, Web Apps, Container Registry, and Storage accounts
-2. Azure CLI v2.67.0 or higher installed and configured (or Azure Cloud Shell)
+2. Azure CLI v2.46.0 or higher installed and configured (or Azure Cloud Shell)
 3. Docker installed locally for container development and testing
 4. Basic knowledge of containerization, JavaScript/Node.js, and video conferencing concepts
 5. Git for version control and deployment